NYCPlanning/labs-geojson2mvt/README.md

 Install
 `npm install geojson2mvt`

-`geojson2mvt` takes a filepath and a config object, and builds the the pyramid in the specified output directory
+`geojson2mvt` takes a geojson object and a config object, and builds the the pyramid in the specified output directory

 ```
+var fs = require('fs');
-var geojson2mvt = require('./src');
+var geojson2mvt = require('geojson2mvt');

 const filePath = './bus_routes.geojson';